Ever wonder why it takes so long for online banks to move your money around?

-If you have a high-interest online savings account, a product highly promoted here at Prime Time Money as a way to save more money, you know that the time it takes to transfer money in and out of this account is one of the biggest drawbacks to having it.
+If you have a high-interest online savings account, a product highly promoted here at PT Money as a way to save more money, you know that the time it takes to transfer money in and out of this account is one of the biggest drawbacks to having it.

 There is the problem of how to make deposits.
 But that can be remedied by keeping your brick and mortar bank, making deposits there, and then transferring the money to the online account.
 That’s also where things slow down.
 The transfer can take up to a week.

 So in this high-tech, get-it-now world we live in, why do these account transfers take so darn long?
 The Wall Street Journal article explains just that:

 “…these large transfers move in steps.
 Banks have slowed down the process further to reduce the chance of fraud…”

 …[the bank] sends transactions in batches during the day to an automated clearinghouse, which sorts them and moves them to the receiving bank in a matter of two to four hours…